traffichackers/hacking-travel/blog/_posts/2014-12-02-thanksgiving-week-tuesday-recap.markdown

 1. Around **6 pm**, the entire Turnpike from Boston to Sturbridge is a traffic jam.
 1. Around **7 pm**, the eastern portion of I-90 returns to normal free-flow as rush hour ends, but the western portion continues to be congested.
 1. By about **9 pm**, I-90 east of I-495 finally clears out, and once a segment speeds up, it does so quickly.
-1. The section between I-495 and Auburn is mostly clear by 1 pm (still quite late) but 20 mph traffic continues on the road out to Sturbidge until after midnight.
+1. The section between I-495 and Auburn is mostly clear by **11 pm** (still quite late) but 20 mph traffic continues on the road out to Sturbidge until after midnight.

 <br/>
 **Why is the Massachusetts Turnpike so prone to heavy traffic?**